 What kind of solution was proposed by the founders of the behavioral approach?
-If there is no concrete answer to the question “What is the Mind?” then you just need to forget about it and to study what is available: external behavioral manifestations (stimulus — reaction).
+If there is no concrete answer to the question “What is a Soul?” then you just need to “forget” about it and study what is available: external behavioral manifestations (stimulus — reaction).
 Therapy consists of changing incentives to change pathological responses towards adaptive ones — an honest and straightforward position.

 For most of the twentieth century, it remained mainstream in psychology.
 And this approach also worked sometimes since we can change under the influence of external factors.
 But for the therapist to guide such a change confidently, he must understand what he is changing.
 If he remains at the level of analysis of external manifestations, he is in a vicious circle: influencing the external, proceeding from the external.

-The Soul (Mind, Consciousness) was ‘thrown overboard’ of science, but it did not disappear and retained its mystery.
+The Soul (Mind, Consciousness) was “thrown overboard” from science, but it did not disappear and retained its mystery.
 The fundamental question remains.

-Such an attempt to create a unified Matter and Mind concept is a scientific theory, a model.
+Such an attempt to create a unified concept is a scientific theory, a model.
 By definition, it does not claim to be final and irrefutable.
-The fundamental point is that it does not use any auxiliary variables to patch up the ‘holes’ in the explanatory base or hide in the ‘fog’ of unprovable abstractions.
+The fundamental point is that it does not use any auxiliary variables to patch up the “holes” in the explanatory base or hide in the “fog” of unprovable abstractions.
 Any reference to immateriality and transcendence is excluded.
 All proposed hypotheses are either empirically verified or suggest such verification, refutation, or confirmation.
 Nothing enters the realm of faith.
 Everything remains in the field of science.